BTEC Level 3 National Extended Diploma in Health & Social Care (Health Studies)

 Information & Support

-In order to progress onto a university course in Nursing, Midwifery or the Allied Health Professions, you will also need a C in GCSE Science.
-It is possible to do this alongside your course if necessary.
+In order to progress onto a university course in Nursing, Midwifery or the Allied Health Professions, you will also need a Grade 4 in GCSE Science.
+It may be possible to do this alongside your course if necessary.

 What will I need?